abdulrahman9901/abdulrahman9901/README.md

-- 👋 Hi, I’m @abdulrahman Badr
+- 👋 Hi, I’m abdulrahman Badr .
-- 👀 I’m interested in Software Engineering in general and specially web development , Embedded systems ,Iot and Self driving cars
+- 👀 I’m interested in Software Engineering in general and specially web development , Embedded systems ,Iot and Self driving cars .
-- 🌱 I’m currently learning about self driving cars and embedded systems
+- 🌱 I’m currently learning about self driving cars and embedded systems .
-- 📫 How to reach me , you can reach me through my [linkedin](https://www.linkedin.com/in/abdulrahman-badr/) or email : aba884682@gmail.com
+- 📫 How to reach me , you can reach me through my [linkedin](https://www.linkedin.com/in/abdulrahman-badr/) or email : aba884682@gmail.com .

 <!---